mbazhlekova/mbazhlekova.github.io/content/auto-deploy-sapper-app-github-actions.md

 Go [here](https://github.com/settings/tokens) to generate a token

-The go to your repository, select 'Settings' and then 'Secrets' from the left hand menu.
+The go to your repository, select **'Settings'** and then **'Secrets'** from the left hand menu.
 There you can store the token you just created.
 I went with 'GITHUB' as the name for my secret but you can name it whatever you want.

-Next create a .github directory in your project and in it a workflows directory with a main.yml file.
+Next create a `.github` directory in your project and in it a `workflows` directory with a `main.yml` file.

-Here's the script:
+Here's the script to copy into the main.yml file:

 ```yaml
 name: Build and Deploy